To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 All of these main issues can be overcome with a shaded DSF.

 Glass is a static element in a building.
 It is static against the dynamics of the weather and static in the face of dynamic building loading and use, as the number and the needs of the people inside will change constantly.

-Shading is an established technology that is not normally associated with energy efficiency and its energy saving benefits are generally not fully appreciated. gtot figures for shading between the façade are improved by the natural ventilation within the façade.
-This enables fully glazed areas that would not otherwise be achievable within the requirements of the regulations with systems typically rejecting better than 88% of the solar gain.
+Shading is an established technology that is not normally associated with energy efficiency and its energy saving benefits are generally not fully appreciated.
+Gtot solar gain rejection figures for shading between the façade are improved by the natural ventilation within the façade.
+This enables fully glazed areas that would not otherwise be achievable within the requirements of the regulations with single skin facades.
+With DSF systems with shading typically rejecting better than 88% of the solar gain.

 The graph in Figure 19 shows that a DSF with integral blinds has almost the same net cooling demand as a standard façade with an external shading system.
 It also illustrates that a traditional façade with a standard internal blind typically has a much higher cooling demand.